Logistics, South African caution delay Congo combat force

 No one from the South African military was immediately available for comment, though military sources there say the force is undergoing training.

-Pretoria is determined, following the death in March of 13 of its soldiers at rebel hands during a peacekeeping mission in neighboring Central African Republic, to avoid a similar debacle in Congo, Heitman said.
+Pretoria is determined, following the death in March of 13 of its soldiers at rebel hands durign a peacekeeping mission in neighbouring Central African Republic, to avoid a similar debacle in Congo, Heitman said.

 It was South Africa’s worst military losses since the end of apartheid in 1994.